padraigconnolly/terraform/README.md

 # Terraform Resources For Home Lab
 This repo contains terraform resource templates for quickly setting up virtual machines and other OS instances.

+These templates come from the excellant Youtuber [The Digital Life](https://www.youtube.com/c/TheDigitalLifeTech) from [this video](https://www.youtube.com/watch?v=dvyeoDBUtsU).

+The original repo is also from [The Digital Life](https://www.youtube.com/c/TheDigitalLifeTech) and can be found [here](https://github.com/xcad2k/boilerplates).

 ## Quick Start Guide (Ubuntu)

 This guide assumes there is a Virtual Machine image on Proxomx called `ubuntu-server-jammy` already present.
 Either create this using [packer](https://github.com/padraigconnolly/packer) or manually create it using Proxmox.